pascalpoizat/fbpmn/README.md

 - unordered (bag of messages)
 - fifo between each couple of processes (array of queues)
 - fifo inbox (input queue at each process where messages are added)
-- fifo outbox (output queue at each process where messages at fetched)
+- fifo outbox (output queue at each process where messages are fetched)
 - global fifo (unique shared queue)
 - RSC (realizable with synchronous communication)

 ![Variations.](MBE.png)
 *Figure 2: variations and properties (network unordered semantics).*

-Verification is achieved in two steps (see Figure 2):
+Verification is achieved in two steps (see Figure 3):

 1. generate a TLA+ representation of the BPMN collaboration
 2. use this representation and the TLA+ implementation of our FOL semantics for BPMN collaborations to perform verification (using the `tlc` model checker from the TLA+ tool box).